 The Mesa Municipal Court is led by Presiding City Magistrate J. Matias and appointed Commissioner Richard Garcia.
 The Commissioner handles all civil traffic offenses.
 The remainder of court operations is provided by a team of judges.
 The court consists of six judges, including Judge Robin Allen, Judge Valerye Boyer-Wells, and Judge Michelle Lue Sang.
 The remaining members of the municipal court system are Judge Victor Ortiz, Judge Karl Eppich, and Judge Elizabeth Arriola.
-Here is a short video of David Cantor explaining what to expect at the Mesa Municipal Court and also a short review of the judges you might see:
+Here is a short video of Mesa DUI Attorney, David Michael Cantor explaining what to expect at the Mesa Municipal Court and also a short review of the judges you might see:

 Location and Hours of the Mesa Municipal Court

 Mesa, Arizona 85210

 The Court is currently Open Monday – Thursday 7:00 AM to 6:00 PM except holidays.